Legal professions - Germany

 - individual courts that make information available via the internet

-- The European e-Justice Portal and the Länder
+- The common e-Justice portal of the Federal Government and the Länder

-Information can also be found on the websites of the Deutscher Richterbund (Deutscher Richterbund) or the Bund Deutscher Rechtspfleger (Deutscher Rechtspfleger).
+Information can also be found on the websites of the Association of Judges (Deutscher Richterbund) or the Federation of German Judicial Officers (Bundes Deutscher Rechtspfleger).

 In Germany there are approximately 166.000 lawyers.
 They complete the same legal training as judges and can advise and represent their clients in every form of legal matter.
-They are allowed to act in the courts as well as out of court; there are no special lawyers for the representation under German law.
-In principle, the judicial power of representation exists for all courts in Germany without distinction.
+They are allowed to act in court and out of court; there are no special lawyers for legal representation under German law.
+The judicial power of representation applies in principle to all courts in Germany without distinction.
 The only exception is when lawyers wish to represent their client in a civil case before the Federal Court of Justice, where there are specific admission prerequisites.
-A further exception is for syndicate rights lawyers (who are employed by a non-lawyer employer to advise and represent the employer in its legal affairs).
-These are not allowed to represent their employer in some courts.
+Another exception is for enrolled in-house lawyers (lawyers employed by a non-lawyer employer to advise and represent the employer in its legal affairs).
+They are not allowed to represent their employer before some courts.

 Lawyers are subject to the statutory provisions of the Federal Lawyers Act (Bundesrechtsanwaltsordnung, BRAO).
 The legal profession is also self-regulated by further professional rules, more specifically, the Lawyers’ Professional Code of Conduct (Berufsordnung der Rechtsanwälte, BORA) and the Code of Conduct for Specialist Lawyers (Fachanwaltsordnung, FAO).
 The remuneration of lawyers is determined by the Lawyers’ Remuneration Act (Rechtsanwaltsvergütungsgesetz, RVG).